aquibbaig/aquibbaig.in/content/blog/development/js-tricks.md

 ---
-title: 'How does Javascript really work?'
+title: 'How does Javascript really work'
 date: 2019-12-7 21:05:23
 category: 'development'
 draft: false
 ---

-We tend to think javascript as an on-the-go language for the browsers but deep down it has some dark secrets that will be unveiled.
-We will have a thorough understanding of how javascript works and what is happening in the background of the browser when you are writing some piece of javascript code, synchronous or asynchronous.
+Javascript is a on-the-go language for the browsers but deep down it has some dark secrets.
+We will have a thorough understanding of how javascript works and what is happening in the background of the browser when you are writing some piece of javascript code, synchronous and asynchronous.

 ### The Core Of JS